Old Chicago: Closing

-Old Chicago's legacy
+Legacy

 The concept of an amusement park inside a mall emerged years later at two famous malls—West Edmonton Mall in Edmonton, Alberta, Canada (Galaxyland), and Mall of America in Bloomington, Minnesota (Nickelodeon Universe), as well as Adventuredome at Circus Circus in Las Vegas, and Ferrari World in Abu Dhabi.

 The now-expanded street where Old Chicago once stood is still named for the mall.
 Arena Auto Auction's address is 200 Old Chicago Drive.

 The Chicago Loop roller coaster that stood inside the mall's amusement park was renamed the Canobie Corkscrew and operated at Canobie Lake Park from 1987 until 2021.
 It was among the first four in the world to turn riders upside down twice, along with Corkscrew at Knott's Berry Farm, Wabash Cannonball at Opryland USA, and Corkscrew at Magic Harbor, all four opening in 1975.